Our infrastructure

 Network conversion to high-calorific gas

 The gas system in Belgium consists of two separate networks: a network for high-calorific gas and a network for low-calorific gas.
 The latter is gas from the Groningen field in the Netherlands and exports of this low-calorific gas will progressively phase out between 2024 and 2030.
-Fluxys Belgium and the Distribution System Operators are therefore proactively switching end-users of low-calorific natural gas to high-calorific natural gas.
-Completion of the network conversion is planned for 2029.
+Fluxys Belgium and the Distribution System Operators have proactively switched end-users of low-calorific natural gas to high-calorific natural gas, as of September 2024.

 Zeebrugge LNG Terminal